dudgns128/webos-gardening/README.md

 #### Circuit Diagram & Sensor & Actuator

+**The Arduino source code is uploaded to arduino/i2cSlaveFinal within the Hardware branch.**

 * Ardiuno Nano: Communicates Raspberry Pi with I2C, to control all sensors and actuators.
 [See docs of webOS peripheralmanager.](https://www.webosose.org/docs/reference/ls2-api/com-webos-service-peripheralmanager/)
 * 24 x WS2812B Neopixel Ring: Used for light actuator.
 Connected to Arduino Nano Pin 3.
 * Water pump: Used for watering actuator.
 Requires transistor circuit or motor driver.
-[See docs of arduino.](https://docs.arduino.cc/learn/electronics/transistor-motor-control/) Connected to Arduino Nano Pin 4.
+[See docs of arduino.](https://docs.arduino.cc/learn/electronics/transistor-motor-control/) In this project's circuit diagram, use current amplification circuits with diodes and transistors.
+Connected to Arduino Nano Pin 4.
 * DHT11: Temperature and humidity sensor.
 Connected to Arduino Nano Pin 2.
 * SEN030101: Light sensor for approximate value.
 Can be replaced with CDS cell and pull-up resistor.
 Connected to Arduino Nano Pin A0.
 * SZH-EK057: Water level sensor.
 Connected to Arduino Nano Pin A1.